plasmatech8/svelte-practice/09_sveltekit_crash_course_james_2021_06/README.md

 Make sure format on save is configured.

+Make sure prettier is set as the default formatter + format on save.

 ## 02. Pages

 SvelteKit uses path based routing, and each .svelte file is a page.